Databricks: Funding

+Revenue

+As of February 9, 2026, Databricks had a $5.4 billion revenue run rate, growing > 65% year over year.
+Databricks also delivered positive free cash flow over the 12 months prior.

+As of June 16, 2026, CNBC reported that Databricks' annualized revenue reached $6.9 billion, representing an 80% year-over-year growth.

 Products

 Databricks develops a cloud data platform referred to as a 'lakehouse', combining features of data warehouses and data lakes.

+Unlike traditional proprietary data warehouses, the Databricks architecture processes data while allowing organizations to retain the underlying files in their own cloud storage using open-source formats like Apache Iceberg and Delta Lake.
+Industry analysts note this separation of compute and storage mitigates vendor lock-in and avoids proprietary data egress fees.

 The platform is built on the open-source Apache Spark framework, enabling analytical queries on semi-structured data without requiring a traditional database schema.
+While the platform's classic architecture provided robust distributed computing capabilities, it inherently required data teams to manually configure, size, and manage the underlying cluster infrastructure.
+To eliminate this operational complexity, Databricks introduced a serverless architecture across its analytics and AI workloads.
+This serverless tier fully abstracts the cloud environment, automatically provisioning, scaling, and terminating compute resources without requiring manual tuning or cluster management.

-In October 2022, Lakehouse received FedRAMP authorized status for use with the U.S. federal government and contractors.
+In October 2022, Lakehouse received FedRAMP authorization for use with the U.S. federal government and contractors.

 The company has also created Delta Lake, MLflow and Koalas, open source projects that span data engineering, data science and machine learning.

 In June 2020, Databricks launched Delta Engine, a fast query engine for Delta Lake, compatible with Apache Spark and MLflow.

 In November 2020, Databricks introduced Databricks SQL (previously called SQL Analytics) for running business intelligence and analytics reporting on top of data lakes.
-Analysts can query data sets with standard SQL or use connectors to integrate with business intelligence tools like Holistics, Tableau, Qlik, SigmaComputing, Looker, and ThoughtSpot.
+Analysts can query data sets with standard SQL or use connectors to integrate with business intelligence tools like Holistics, Tableau, Qlik, Sigma, Looker, and ThoughtSpot.